estudiosma/AccelHelp/README.md

 # 📦 AccelHelp

-**AccelHelp** is a portable system designed to acquire accelerometer signals in biomedical, educational, or research applications.
+**AccelHelp** is a portable system designed to acquire accelerometer signals in research or educational applications.
 Its design combines compact hardware with a simple interface for capturing, visualizing, and analyzing data online.

 ![Product](img/Product.png)